sarohan/sarohan.github.io/content/_index.md

 Hey, my name is Sagar Mohan.
 Like the title of the blog, the posts in this blog will be a mélange of different topics ranging from security, privacy to philosophy and physchology and whatever tickles my fancy at the time of writing.

-> I can compel no man to agree with my opinions, but at least I can compel him to have an opinion. &nbsp;
+> I can compel no man to agree with my opinions, but at least I can compel him to have an opinion.
+>
 > -- [Søren Kierkegaard](https://plato.stanford.edu/entries/kierkegaard/) in [The Concept of Anxiety](https://www.goodreads.com/book/show/17987667-the-concept-of-anxiety)

 # Education